 Texture wise, it looks like a gold coloured Vaseline but has a more refined feel.
 A little goes a long way, and although it appears very greasy it absorbs easily and is deeply moisturising.

-It's famous as a lip gloss on photographic shoots and it's easy to see why - as well as being super glossy and soothing, it manages to deepen your natural lip colour by a shade or two and is very flattering as well as better than most lip balms on the market.
-On skin, it will soften the driest of skin, cuticles and heels, and as a night cream (particularly in cold weather) will guarantee soft bright skin in the morning without making your skin feel greasy or making your pores huge.
+It's famous as a lip gloss on photographic shoots and it's easy to see why - as well as being super glossy and soothing, it manages to deepen your natural lip colour by a shade or two and is very flattering as well as more moisturising and healing than most lip balms on the market.
+It will also soften the driest of skin, cuticles and heels, and as a night cream (particularly in cold weather) will guarantee soft bright skin in the morning without making your skin feel greasy or making your pores huge.

 I have been using this product for more years than I can remember and would hate to be without it.
 I just love it - and even like the smell! - but a fragrance-free version has been on the market for a couple of years now.